anchit1729/Spinal-Deformity-Detection/Reconstruction/README.md

 - `human_thoracic_vertebra` - The directory containing assets to render thoracic vertebra models
 - `cleaned_data` - The directory containing a training dataset of 1080 X-ray images and corresponding ground truth labels

-Further, the `Segmentation-Anchit` directory has been split into two parts - `Segmentation-1-Anchit` and `Segmentation-2-Anchit`.
-After downloading, the contents of these directories should be copied into a single `Segmentation-Anchit` folder before use.
-The `human_lumbar_vertebra` and `human_thoracic_vertebra` folders should be pasted inside the `Reconstruction-Anchit` folder, and the `cleaned_data` folder should be pasted inside the `Segmentation-Anchit` folder.
+Further, the `Segmentation` directory has been split into two parts - `Segmentation-1` and `Segmentation-2`.
+After downloading, the contents of these directories should be copied into a single `Segmentation` folder before use.
+The `human_lumbar_vertebra` and `human_thoracic_vertebra` folders should be pasted inside the `Reconstruction` folder, and the `cleaned_data` folder should be pasted inside the `Segmentation` folder.
 Once this setup is complete, the code may executed normally.

 ## Segmentation